Skip to main content

 • Validate that data-sharing permissions within your ELD portal are configured to allow Highway access.

-• Coordinate with your insurance agency to remove decommissioned trucks from your VIN schedule and COI.
+• Coordinate with your insurance agency to remove decommissioned trucks from your schedule of insured VINs on your COI.

 If a vehicle in your fleet has been approved for an ELD exemption, drivers should utilize the Highway mobile app to record arrival events.
 Learn more here.

-When Highway cannot automatically link an ELD connected vehicle to a load, you will receive an email notification requesting manual intervention.
-You can proactively assign specific vehicles to loads directly within the Highway platform to ensure tracking continuity.
+When Highway cannot automatically assign an ELD-connected vehicle to a load, you will receive an email notification requesting manual assistance.
+You can proactively assign specific vehicles to loads directly within Highway for Carriers to ensure tracking continuity and to improve your VPS.

 For operations involving relays or staging near the origin or destination, utilize the Relay workflow to assign both participating vehicles to the load.
 If a local driver is operating an ELD-exempt vehicle during these stages, please refer to the ELD exemption guide for mobile app instructions.
 Learn more here.

-If you have any questions or think your score may be incorrect, please contact tracking@highway.com for assistance.
+If you have any questions or if you'd like to better understand your score, please contact tracking@highway.com for assistance.

 Did this answer your question?